pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 to both build and publish your package to PyPI.
 However while **Hatch** and **PDM** support versioning and environment management, **Flit** does not.
 If you want a tool that supports dependency locking, you can use **PDM** or **Poetry** but not **Hatch**.
+If you only need to build your package's sdist and wheel distribution files, then you can stick with PyPA's Build.
+You'd then use Twine to publish to PyPI.

 ```{note}
 If you are using **Setuptools**, there is no user-friendly build front-end that performs multiple tasks.
 You will need to use **build** to build your package and **twine** to publish to PyPI.